Just like the song from The LEGO Movie says – everything is awesome at LEGOLAND California Resort.

-LEGOLAND California Resort consists of four parts: LEGOLAND California, LEGOLAND WATER PARK, SEA LIFE Aquarium, and the LEGOLAND Resort Hotels.
-We’ll address all of them here.
+LEGOLAND California Resort consists of LEGOLAND California, LEGOLAND WATER PARK, SEA LIFE Aquarium, and the LEGOLAND Resort Hotels.
+We’ll address all four here.

 Tips for Saving on LEGOLAND California Tickets

 The best way to save on your LEGOLAND tickets is to buy them in advance.
-Unlike other theme parks and attractions, LEGOLAND California tickets are often less expensive when purchased early as there is usually a promotion available.
+Unlike other theme parks and attractions, LEGOLAND California tickets are often less expensive when purchased early as there is usually a promotion.

 I have a lot of detailed advice for buying LEGOLAND California discount tickets that I update weekly.
 The bottom line is that, usually, the best ways are through San Diego-based aRes Travel (an authorized ticket seller), through legoland.com (if they are running a promotion), or by purchasing a sightseeing pass.